Revolver (magazine): Publication history

 The relaunched, metal-focused Revolver launched with its September/October 2001 issue featuring Slipknot on the cover, now bearing the tagline "The World's Loudest Rock Magazine".
 According to Beaujor, "It sold.
 It sold well."
 From 2001 until 2016, Pantera and Hellyeah drummer Vinnie Paul wrote an advice column in the magazine.
 Lacuna Coil vocalist Cristina Scabbia began writing an advice column for the magazine from 2005 onwards, something she credited to Lamb of God vocalist Randy Blythe.

 In March 2006, Harris sold the magazine to Future US, Inc. for US$4 million.
 At the point of sale, the magazine had gross profits of $500,000 from a turnover of $3.7 million.
 In 2012, Future plc sold Revolver to NewBay Media.
 In May 2017, Revolver was bought by Project M Group LLC.
-In the fall of that year, the magazine underwent a brand relaunch, including a redesigned print edition and website, intended to embody the art and culture of heavy music.
+In the third quarter of that year, the magazine underwent a brand relaunch, including a redesigned print edition and website, intended to embody the art and culture of heavy music.
+Veeps purchased the magazine in 2024 or 2025.

+Nearly all of the publication's staff were laid off in August 2026.